Cat dandruff and dry skin

 If you have identified the symptoms of dandruff in your cat, it’s important to take it to the vet in case they’re suffering with ringworm or another parasitic infection.
 If your cat does have ringworm, your vet will treat this in three stages: treating the infected hair, removing any remaining spores and disinfecting your cat’s environment.
 If the dandruff is being caused by another sort of parasite, your vet will advise you on the best treatment.

-Feeding your cat a nutritionally-balanced, complete food is one of the best ways you can optimise their skin health and prevent conditions like dandruff occurring.
+Feeding your cat a nutritionally-balanced, complete food is one of the best ways you can optimize their skin health and prevent conditions like dandruff occurring.
 If your cat is particularly prone to skin conditions, you could also choose a food which is specifically designed to support and maintain good skin health.
 You should also pay close attention to your cat’s environment and lifestyle to make sure you’re doing all you can to support their wellbeing.

 Usually, dandruff in cats can be easily solved; visit your vet for advice, and they will be more than happy to give you ideas on how to keep your cat’s skin and hair healthy.